systemli/systemli-website/src/en/service/hosting.md

 Our hosting offer targets primarily groups and organisations.
 To be hosted by us, you should meet the following criteria:

   * your website does not contain self-written code
-  * your website indicates an imprint.
+  * your website indicates a contact information.

 We expect you to keep the software of your website updated and check them regularly.
 If you don´t, we reserve the right to deactivate your website without consultation.